How to Remove Hard Inquiries from Your Credit Report Fast.

 Dear [Company Name],

 I am writing to dispute a hard inquiry dated [insert date] that appears on my credit report from your company.
-I did not authorize this credit check.
+I did not authorize this credit check, and I believe this may constitute an FCRA violation.

-Under the Fair Credit Reporting Act (FCRA), I request that this inquiry be removed immediately.
+Under the Fair Credit Reporting Act (FCRA), I request that this unauthorized credit inquiry be removed immediately.
+If this inquiry was made without my written permission, it may be a case of willful noncompliance with the FCRA, potentially leading to civil liability.

 Attached are copies of my identification and the credit report showing the inquiry.